 Common Name: Owls Claws

-Hymenoxys hoopesii is a Perennial up to 0.90 metres tall.
+Hymenoxys hoopesii is a perennial plant that can grow up to 0.90 metres tall.

 This species is said to be poisonous to sheep.
 Although no mention of any toxicity to people has been seen it is wise to assume that it is toxic[